The Cold Light of Day (2012 film): Plot

 Will and Lucia escape across the rooftops, but he is shot.
 She takes him to a nightclub, to a friend who has medical experience who cauterizes the wound.
 Lucia explains that "Tom" is Martin's alias in Spain, and she is Will's half-sister, Martin's daughter by another woman.

 As Will arrives at the meeting point, he is grabbed and tortured for his father's whereabouts by the kidnappers, actually Israeli Mossad agents led by Zahir, who was using the briefcase to lure a traitor when Martin stole it from them.
 They realize Carrack framed Martin and she has the briefcase, so they want Will to lure her out.
 He briefly sees his family before Zahir releases him.

 Will meets Lucia at the nightclub, where she starts a tab on Carrack's credit card.
 Gorman appears and is subdued by bouncers at the club and tortured for information but he refuses to budge.
-Will lets Gorman escape so he lead them to Carrack, who tries to sell the briefcase in an underground car park.
-Zahir's men surround them but give away their position, so Carrack and Gorman open fire on their own buyers before starting to attack and escape from Mossad, during which Lucia hits (the already shot) Gorman in a car crash who dies, enraging Carrack as she flees.
+Will lets Gorman escape so that he leads them to Carrack, who tries to sell the briefcase in an underground car park.
+Zahir's men surround them but give away their position when they try to contain Will, so Carrack and Gorman open fire on their own buyers before starting to attack and escape from Mossad.
+Will jumps into Gorman's car to get the briefcase and is able to grab it, when Lucia hits (the already shot) Gorman in a car crash and he dies.
+Will drops the case as he was flung from the car and an enraged Carrack is able to grab the dropped briefcase and drives away.

 Will and Lucia pursue Carrack through Madrid, with Carrack indiscriminately causing death and destruction along the way, until eventually their cars collide and Lucia is seriously injured.
 Just as Carrack is about to shoot Will, she is killed by Zahir with a sniper rifle, who retrieves the briefcase and releases his family.
 Lucia recovers in the hospital and Will looks on at his new expanded family.
-He is offered a job in the CIA; whether he accepts is left unresolved.
+He is offered a job in the CIA; whether or not he accepts is left unresolved.